survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 One way to structure React projects is to push components to directories which expose their code through a *index.js* file.
 Often that's just boilerplate code which you have to add for webpack to resolve correctly. [component-directory-webpack-plugin](https://www.npmjs.com/package/component-directory-webpack-plugin) has been designed to alleviate this problem and it allows you to skip *index.js* while performing lookups based on a naming convention.

 [create-index](https://www.npmjs.com/package/create-index) provides a different way to solve the same problem.
 It literally generates those boilerplate *index.js* files to your project and keeps them up to date.

+## Get Started Fast with *create-react-app*

+The fastest way to get started with webpack and React is to use [create-react-app](https://www.npmjs.com/package/create-react-app).
+It encapsulates a lot of best practices and it is particularly useful if you want to get started with a little project fast with minimal setup.

+One of the main attractions of *create-react-app* is a feature known as *ejecting*.
+This means that instead of treating it as a project dependency, you'll get a full webpack setup out of it.

+There's a gotcha, though.
+After you eject, you cannot go back to the dependency-based model, and you will have to maintain the resulting setup yourself.

 ## Conclusion